 1999

-In 1997 that “modern” library was razed to build the one that now stands at 798 Washington St. The Thayer Public Library offers a collection of more than 125,000 items, including books, large-print books, periodicals, DVDs, books on CD, a Library of Things collection, and books and movies in languages other than English.
-In addition, the current-day library provides access to thousands of digital items, including ebooks, downloadable audio, and streaming video for all ages, as well as subscriptions for adult continuing education classes (Gale Courses and Gale Presents: Udemy), and much more.
+In 1997 that “modern” library was razed to build the one that now stands at 798 Washington St. The new building was completed and dedicated in 1999.
+The Thayer Public Library offers a collection of more than 125,000 items, including books, large-print books, periodicals, audiobooks, a Library of Things collection, and books and movies in languages other than English.
+In addition, the current-day library provides access to thousands of digital items, including ebooks, downloadable audio, and streaming video for all ages, as well as subscriptions for online learning platforms (Gale Courses and Gale Presents: Udemy), research sites such as Ancestry.com, Consumer Reports, Morningstar, and ValueLine, and news sources such as The Boston Globe, The Boston Herald, The New York Times, and Newsbank.

 2018